 Questionnaires, an interview guide, and a focused group discussion guide were used to collect the data.

-The questionnaire method used a set of questions to which the respondents answered verbatim and responses were recorded by the research investigators i.e. interviewer -administered questionnaire.
+The questionnaire method used a set of questions to which the respondents answered verbatim and responses were recorded by the research investigators i.e. interviewer-administered questionnaire.

-Two focused group discussions comprised of 8-12 participants selected by purposive non-random sampling based on the age and attendance of the EID /ART clinic; using a peer counselor to recruit them.
-Informed written consent, which was also translated in the local language, was obtained.
+Two focused group discussions comprised 8-12 participants selected by purposive non-random sampling based on the age and attendance of the EID /ART clinic; using a peer counsellor to recruit them.
+Informed written consent, which was also translated into the local language, was obtained.
 Focused group discussion guides bearing open-ended questions and audio digital recorders were used for the sessions.
-The first focused group discussion comprised of young care givers from 15-30 years, 8 females, 2 male, and lasted one hour.
-The second consisted of 8 care givers above 30 years of age and lasted for 45 minutes.
+The first focused group discussion comprised of young caregivers from 15-30 years, 8 females, and 2 males, and lasted one hour.
+The second consisted of 8 caregivers above 30 years of age and lasted for 45 minutes.
 Information collected included individual factors, interpersonal relations, family, and social support that affected the utilization of EID services.

-In depth interviews with the District Health Officer (DHO), counselor, laboratory technician, and nurses providing heading the HAART clinic and EID were conducted during our period of study.
+In-depth interviews with the District Health Officer (DHO), counsellor, laboratory technician, and nurses providing heading the HAART clinic and EID were conducted during our period of study.
 The interviews consisted of open-ended questions that explored perceived barriers and drivers to the utilization of EID services and an audio digital recorder was used to capture the responses.
 The interviews were five in number and lasted between 15 minutes to 45 minutes each.
 Pilot interviews were held with three local physicians and questions were adapted when necessary.

 Data Management and Analysis

-Data was collected, cleaned, and entered into Excel.
+Data were collected, cleaned, and entered into Excel.
 Checking for fully printed pages of the questionnaires was done prior to issuing them to the participants.
 They were reviewed in real time for completion of all fields and the completed questionnaires were entered.
 Mode of entry was double data entry.

-The entry screen was prepared and it entailed the addition of checks for each response to ensure that incorrect responses or entries were’t allowed.
+The entry screen was prepared and it entailed the addition of checks for each response to ensure that incorrect responses or entries weren’t allowed.
 This data was then exported to the software that was used for analysis.

 Quantitative data: